Alejandro Jodorowsky: Criticism and controversy

 How could I have possibly assaulted the actress in front of such a large assembly of people?

 At the slightest hint of any actual violence, a group of men and women would have thrown themselves at me and immobilized me.
 The actress would have also been defending herself, howling, scratching.
 And I, vile satyr, would have ended up persecuted, tried and imprisoned.

-In July of 2016, Jodorowsky sparked controversy on Twitter when he posted a tweet stating:
+In July 2016, Jodorowsky sparked controversy on Twitter when he posted a tweet stating:

 Incest can be violent, but it can also be seductive.
 It may not be destructive or awaken an Oedipus Complex.

 This message provoked negative reactions across the site, with one user replying: "I was raped as a child.
 Now, despite loving my partner, I still cannot pleasure him.", to which Jodorowsky replied:

 Pretend he's the man who raped you.
 That'll make you horny.

 Jodorowsky proceeded to delete this reply afterwards, stating:

 I didn't delete the tweet because I regret it, but because people refused to understand it.